vzhdn/University-Portfolio-2025/ENG103 Internet of Things/Raspberry Pi Code/README.txt

 Servo - Small motor performs full range-of-motion, sweeping from minimum to maximum position.

+test code for Max30102 - Code for Max30102 Pulse Oximeter.
+Original code is for Arduino boards, so codebase was formatted manually.
+Needs to be

 Twilio_distance - Proximity sensor measures depth, sends SMS message using Twilio if an object is within 20cm from the sensor.
 For privacy and reasons, I have replaced the API keys and phone numbers (from,to) with four asterisks